You are visiting the public pages on our employee web. Please log in to access content that is only for employees.

 Apply for a planning grant to prepare an EU-application!

 This internal funding scheme aims to provide seed funding for applicants to larger international calls, most importantly within the EU framework program Horizon Europe.
-Funds are primarily meant to be used for consultancy services to develop or review funding applications, but salary costs as well as other well-motivated costs can also be considered.
-A requirement for this planning grant is that Södertörn University is the main applicant for the particular call of interest.
-Generally, only calls that require an international consortium will be considered for funding, but exceptions can be made in special cases for some competitive single-beneficiary calls such as MSCA Post Doctoral Fellowships with Södertörn as a beneficiary (note however that planning grants for ERC calls are subject to a separate application process, see the plusbox below on this page).
+Funds are meant to be used for consultancy services, salary costs, travel, as well as other well-motivated costs that can help develop a competitive application.
+A requirement for this planning grant is that Södertörn University is the main applicant for the call of interest.
+Generally, only calls that require an international consortium will be considered for funding.
+Note that planning grants for ERC calls are subject to a separate application process (see the plusbox below).

 Applications are administrated by the Internationalisation Council.
-The Council accepts applications at any time and and makes funding decisions on their regular meetings in April, September, and December.
+The Council accepts applications at any time and makes funding decisions on occasions throughout the year.
 The upcoming cut-off dates for getting your application evaluated:

 Please note that smaller application planning cheques can be applied for on shorter notice with a more expeditive application process.
 These mainly aim to fund late-stage consultancy input on developed applications which are too close to the submission deadline to benefit from the regular grant application window.